arkhipenko/clonezilla/README.md

 If the target computer has mulitple disk drives, you can specify on of the partitions on the drives that are not part of the backup.
 Typically this is the partition UUID of the DATA partition of the 2TB backup drive we are building.
 Note that `7B0DFCE74B228860` is UUID of an exFAT partition (windows).
 Linux ext4 partition UUID will look like `38d9e8cd-deda-4735-ad97-a795665e77fe`
+You can look up partition UUIDs using `sudo blkid` command.

 ##### Line 3 - Clonezilla command line arguments